jangerhard/react-github-showcase/README.md

 numRepositories: How many repositories should be displayed - Number (Default: 3)

 numCommits: How many repositories should be displayed - Number (Default: 2)

+### Styling
+Wrap the component in a styled div to change the look and feel of the component, while still keeping it consistant with your own theme.
+See examples [here](https://github-showcase-demos.netlify.com)

 ## Change-log